LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Introduction

 \section{Introduction}

 Matching images of the same object or scene is a core task in computer vision, since it enables the recovery of 3D structure and camera poses.
-Many applications depend on these capabilities, ranging from augmented/virtual reality to novel view synthesis from in-the-wild image collections.
-Central to image matching are local image features and associated algorithms. \blfootnote{$^*$This work was completed while Guilherme was an intern at Google.} Traditionally, hand-crafted techniques such as SIFT \cite{Lowe2004} or SURF \cite{bay2008speeded} were used to detect keypoints and describe them via local gradient statistics.
-Putative feature matches were then obtained via simple nearest neighbor search, or its variants (\eg, Lowe's ratio test \cite{Lowe2004}), and fed into robust estimation methods such as RANSAC \cite{Fischler1981}.
+Many applications depend on these capabilities, ranging from augmented/virtual reality to novel view synthesis.
+Central to image matching are local image features and associated algorithms.